pism/pism/doc/sphinx/practical-usage.rst

    * - Script
      - Function
    * - ``test/vfnow.py``
      - Organizes the process of verifying PISM.
-Specifies standard refinement paths for each of the tests (section sec-verif_).
+Specifies standard refinement paths for each of the tests (section :ref:`sec-verif`).
    * - ``test/vnreport.py``
-     - Automates the creation of convergence graphs like figures fig-thickerrsB_ -- fig-velerrsI_.
+     - Automates the creation of convergence graphs like figures :numref:`fig-thickerrsB` -- :numref:`fig-velerrsI`.
    * - ``util/fill_missing.py``
      - Uses an approximation to Laplace's equation :math:`\nabla^2 u = 0` to smoothly replace missing values in a two-dimensional NetCDF variable.
 The "hole" is filled with an average of the boundary non-missing values.
 Depends on ``netcdf4-python`` and ``scipy`` Python packages.
    * - ``util/flowline.py``
-     - See subsection sec-flowline-modeling_.
+     - See subsection :ref:`sec-flowline-modeling`.
    * - ``util/flowlineslab.py``
-     - See subsection sec-flowline-modeling_.
+     - See subsection :ref:`sec-flowline-modeling`.
    * - ``util/check_stationarity.py``
      - Evaluate stationarity of a variable in a PISM ``-ts_file`` output.
    * - ``util/nc2cdo.py``